Koutche Kabirou

-Koutche Kabirou (born 6 May 1993 in Benin) is a footballer international from Benin who plays for Williamsville AC of the MTN Ligue 1.
+Koutche Kabirou (born 6 May 1993) is a Beninese footballer who plays for Williamsville AC of the MTN Ligue 1.
 A two-footed, midfielder and winger on the left flank, he is most known for his speed with the ball.

 Career

 Benin

-Beginning his career with CIFAS de Djeffa, Kabirou signed with Benin second-division side UAC in 2011–12, deployed as left-back at the behest of his coach Fortuné Glele.Adapting to the defensive position, he was snapped up by Benin top-flight contender Mogas 90 at the end of the season, he made a perceptible change in his position, switching to attack and leading his club to the Benin Cup trophy.
+Beginning his career with CIFAS de Djeffa, Kabirou signed with Benin second-division side UAC in 2011–12, deployed as left-back at the behest of his coach Fortuné Glele.
+Adapting to the defensive position, he was snapped up by Benin top-flight contender Mogas 90 at the end of the season, he made a perceptible change in his position, switching to attack and leading his club to the Benin Cup trophy.

 Representing the Atlantique and Littoral departments of Benin in the 2016 Benin Independence Cup, Kabirou converted the winning penalty for his team, winning the trophy.

 Armenia

 Attracted by Kabirou's performances in Benin, Armenian club Pyunik Yerevan sought to buy the winger, giving him a one-year contract and the number 18 in summer 2014.
 In spite of being registered to play, the Beninese player never had any game time and left the team early on account of not being consonant with the management throughout his time there.